 The above information has all been sourced from the Paget’s Association UK website.

-If you had a private medical insurance policy in place prior to the diagnosis of a chronic condition such as Paget’s you would be eligible for treatment up to the point of diagnosis (within the policy benefit limits chosen) providing it was not linked to a condition already excluded on your certificate.
+If you had a private medical insurance policy in place prior to the diagnosis of a chronic condition you would be eligible for treatment up to the point of diagnosis (within the policy benefit limits chosen) providing it was not linked to a condition already excluded on your certificate.
 All routine medication and assessment would then be dealt with via the NHS.
 Your private medical insurance policy would cover you for acute flare ups of a chronic condition subject to the terms and conditions of the policy itself.

 The team at SMP Healthcare would be more than happy to provide you with further information relation to private medical insurance and the treatment of chronic conditions.
 If you would like to know more, please contact us: